Smelling burned toast does not indicate anything medical. But if you’re smelling something that isn’t there, there may be an underlying cause.

-Phantosmia is a condition that causes you to smell things that aren’t actually there.
+Phantosmia is a condition that causes you to smell things that aren’t there.
 It’s also called olfactory hallucination.
 The smells may always be present, or may come and go.
 They may be temporary or last for a long time.

 Smelling smoky or burning smells — including burnt toast — is a common type of phantosmia.
 While smelling burnt toast in particular is not diagnostic, smelling something that isn’t there can be a sign of a more serious condition.
 However, there are many potential causes of smelling burnt toast.